Spiritual Formation

 Spiritual formation is the activity of the Holy Spirit which molds our lives into the likeness of Jesus Christ.
 This likeness is one of deep intimacy with God and genuine compassion for all of creation.
 The Spirit works not only in the lives of individuals but also in the church, shaping it into the Body of Christ.
 We cooperate with this work of the Spirit through certain practices that make us more open and responsive to the Spirit’s touch, disciplines such as Sabbath keeping, works of compassion and justice, discernment, worship, hospitality, spiritual friendships, and contemplative silence.
 (Office of Spiritual Formation, Presbyterian Church (U.S.A.))

-Download SPRING 2025 ISSUE OF Journeys
+Download SUMMER 2025 ISSUE OF Journeys

 Journeys is a quarterly publication offered by First Presbyterian Church’s Spiritual Formation subcommittee as a tool to encourage spiritual growth.